ThanosKa/magic-self/.github/CONTRIBUTING.md

-# Contributing to folio.sh
+# Contributing to magic-self.dev

-First off, thank you for considering contributing to folio.sh!
-It's people like you that make folio.sh such a great tool.
+First off, thank you for considering contributing to magic-self.dev!
+It's people like you that make magic-self.dev such a great tool.

 ## Code of Conduct